-The Strategy and Assurance Directorate leads the planning and delivery of executive, ministerial and corporate services across QFES as well as supporting the Office of the Minister for Police and Corrective Services and Minister for Fire and Emergency Services.
-The directorate maintains strategic partnerships with service delivery providers and contributes to the department's strategic direction, assurance and compliance functions, and capability development and review.
+The directorate leads the planning and delivery of executive, ministerial and corporate services across QFES as well as supporting the Office of the Minister for Police and Corrective Services and Minister for Fire and Emergency Services.
+The directorate maintains strategic partnerships with service delivery providers and contributes to the department's strategic direction, planning and compliance functions, and capability development and review.